zhaoyta/libworkflow/README.md

 ## Purpose

 To explain this library usage, I'll use a simple example.

 Let's say, you're a small business, you have multiples data providers that daily store data to your database.
 Everyday, you're looking through your data cross matching multiples events and making sense of all of this.
 Problem is, for automation, you need to have a "fixed" workflow.

 If for some reason you get unexpected data, you either would have to do that the old fashion way, or you'll have to develop new algorithm and upgrade your software to work with this data.
 Even if the alteration isn't that big, it still means, potential bug introduction, testing, and so on.

 This lib, which is probably more a framework than a lib, allows you to have some more freedom in how your workflow work.
 You still will have some developpement to do to have it working, but, this developpement will only be of Business related code: how to access your data, how to process them.
+And will be way easier to test.

 The lib will provide communication or binding as to how this code shall be executed.
 More over, it allows customization of your workflow per request.
 Thus, you meet unexpected data in your daily workflow, you may either alter your workflow to investigate this unexpected data, or configure it differently to have a better view of the problem.
 You might also use this library to store your datas, filtering it, transforming it with workflows, totally customizable at runtime.